 Engineers such as Reisman are working hard to take us to Mars.
 Indeed, SpaceX recently topped a list of tech companies rated based on how much the employees thought their work ‘makes the world a better place’.
 Musk’s vision extends even beyond colonising Mars.
 In the very long run, he envisions ‘terraforming’ the planet – engineering its climate to be more Earthlike so that it could support life in the open air.

 From a conservative, rational perspective, it would be easy to impugn the high-frontier aspects of SpaceX’s mission as a waste of talent, time, and technology.
 Given the urgency of protecting human welfare on the only planet we presently inhabit, it might seem sensible to keep our eyes fixed on the problems immediately ahead of us.
 But after seeing what lateral innovation can do, I no longer believe that the sensible approach is the correct one.
 We have to look past the foreground; we have to look beyond our planet.
-We have to go to Mars.Make a donation
+We have to go to Mars.Support Aeon: make a one-off donation